How is Classic Math School different from other popular math enrichment and tutoring programs?

 What is your refund policy?

-All refund requests must be made in writing to the school administration (email is acceptable).
+All refund requests must be made in writing to the school administration within one week of withdrawing (email is acceptable).

 Refunds take up to three weeks to process after the School has received a written refund request.